mquan/thoughts/why-async-standups-are-useless.md

 - Be disciplined about setting a time limit per person.
 Allow quick followup questions and comments but defer longer ones til later in smaller groups.
 - Limit the number of participants such that the main updates won’t take more than 15mins.
 It’s better to have two separate standups than a single large one.
 If there are clear partitions, a portion of the team will zone out when the other is talking.

 Disagree or have a better approach?
-I’d love to hear from you.
+I’d love to hear from you, please open an issue or create a pull request if you have suggestion to make.

 Final note: I purposely left out async video standups because I haven't personally experienced them.
 Though I'm not quite sure how async videos don't suffer from the same problems stemming from the lack of interactivity described above.
 Additionally, the recording component makes me a little uneasy.